'I don't speak about traitors' – Diego Maradona has his say on Mauro Icardi

-Icardi has been on fire for Internazionale over the past few seasons – winning the golden boot with 22 goals in 13/14, scoring 16 goals in 14/15 and he's already got 6 in 7 this season.
+Icardi has been on fire for Internazionale over the past few seasons – having won the golden boot with 22 goals in 13/14, and scored 16 goals in 14/15, he's already got six in seven this season.

 He had been eligible to play for Italy as well, and Cesare Prandelli (then coach of Italy) had expressed his interest publicly.
 Icardi, though, had made it clear he only wanted to wear play for La Albiceleste –